-6.1 Comparison with Independent Lidar Station Data
+6.1 Comparison with independent lidar station data

-The ASOW-4 and ASOW-6 lidar stations were not used during the training and validation of the optimal RFR model and can therefore be used as a completely independent test dataset to assess the ability of that model (specifically the final version trained on all five training/validation sites) to perform on unseen data (i.e., to "generalize") and to generate initial uncertainties on the RFR-based estimates.
-The ASOW stations are of particular interest as they contain higher percentages of LLJs and high shear events than any of the training/validation stations (except Humboldt): 5.70% (LLJ) and 14.54% (high shear) at ASOW-4 and 4.43% (LLJ) and 15.58% (high shear) at ASOW-6.
-16.05% of profiles at Humboldt were high shear.
-Together, the LLJ and high shear profiles account for ~20% of the data at the ASOW stations, showing that accurately predicting these profiles is important for robust resource assessment at certain locations.
-The w10 and ΔT values from all profiles at both stations are extrapolated to full wind profiles from 40-200 m separately by the power law, neutral log law, and optimal RFR models and then compared to the observed profiles.
-The performance of the RFR at stations ASOW-4 and ASOW-6 is comparable to the performance at the five training/validation stations, suggesting the model can perform similarly well at locations it was not trained on (Fig. 10 and 11).
+The ASOW-4 and ASOW-6 lidar stations were not used during the training and validation of the optimal RFR model and can therefore be used as a completely independent test dataset to assess the ability of the model (specifically the final version trained on all five training/validation sites) to perform on unseen data (i.e., to "generalize") and to generate initial uncertainties on the RFR-based estimates.
+The ASOW stations are of particular interest as they contain higher percentages of LLJs and high-shear events than any of the training/validation stations (except Humboldt): 5.70 % (LLJ) and 14.54 % (high shear) at ASOW-4 and 4.43 % (LLJ) and 15.58 % (high shear) at ASOW-6.
+A total of 16.05 % of profiles at Humboldt were classified as high shear.
+Together, the LLJ and high-shear profiles account for $\sim 20\%$ of the data at the ASOW stations, showing that accurately predicting these profiles is important for robust resource assessment at certain locations.
+The $w{10}$ and $\Delta T$ values from all profiles at both stations are separately extrapolated to full wind profiles from 40-200 m by the power law, neutral log law, and optimal RFR models and then compared to the observed profiles.
+The performance of the RFR at stations ASOW-4 and ASOW-6 is comparable to the performance at the five training/validation stations, suggesting the model can perform similarly well at locations it was not trained on (Figs. 10 and 11).